shixuan/running-on-noise/README.md

 ## If you do not want to use the executable...
 This project uses `pydub` for playing audio. `pydub` is a powerful library but it contains some bugs...

-If you just wanna run it as a python script, there is a patch you need to apply on `_play_with_ffplay` function in the `pydub` source code.
+If you just wanna run it as a python script, there's a patch you need to apply to the `_play_with_ffplay` function in `pydub/playback.py`.

 ```python
 @@ -12,6 +12,7 @@